-California Office of Statewide Health Planning and Development (OSHPD) requires the performance of a 72-hour load study to confirm the capacity of feeders whenever loads are to be added to existing panels.
-Accurate reporting of existing loads can reduce the need to increase feeder capacity.
+The California Office of Statewide Health Planning and Development (OSHPD) has prescribed its own connected load policy to facilitate the rapid deployment of electrical equipment in medical facilities.
+This accelerated procedure, outlined in OSHPD Policy Intent Notice (PIN-38) allows for the conduct of a 72-hour load study to confirm the capacity of feeders whenever loads are to be added to existing panels “for other than where loads consist of primarily x-ray equipment or motors.”

 Hire POWERetc for your load study: